3 Ways You Can Obtain Life Insurance And Keep Your Medicaid Benefits [We Give You The Answers You Need With Life Insurance Options]

 discuss differences for life insurance options people on Medicaid

-With a funeral trust, once the money is there, the money is protected day 1.
+With a funeral trust, once the money is there, the money is protected from day 1.

 How great is that?